appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Create-Custom-Widgets-Using-Iframe.md

 Within the Custom widget builder, you can add JS, CSS, and HTML code, and the Custom widget is displayed automatically on Appsmith.

-*Example*: To create an image carousel(slider) that displays user documents from a Table widget, import the required React libraries and configure the CSS accordingly, like:
+*Example*: To create an image carousel(slider) that displays user documents, import the required React libraries and configure the CSS accordingly, like:

 <Tabs>
   <TabItem value="html" label="HTML" default>